 I headed to the Burggarten for lunch.
 Once the backyard of the Hofburg, the Burggarten is now a grassy people's park.
 After eating lunch under the palm trees in the emperors' conservatory (at Café Restaurant Palmenhaus), I dropped into the adjacent hothouse containing a wonderland of butterflies.
 Enjoying the fluttering antics of these butterflies — most of which seemed drunk on the fermented banana juice they licked from sweating banana slices in their breakfast dish — is a Vienna tradition for me.

 Another ritual is a stop at Café Hawelka for coffee and cake.
 With its circa-1900 décor, this smoke-and-coffee-stained café looks as if it's been frozen in time.
 The chair I was sitting in could have been occupied by any number of historical figures rattling around Vienna at the time.
-Trotsky, Hitler, Stalin, Freud — any one of them could have been sitting here 100 years ago, drinking a Mélange (as they would have called their cappuccino).
+Trotsky, Hitler, Stalin, Freud — any one of them could have been sitting here in the early 1900s, drinking a Mélange (as they would have called their cappuccino).

 Not only did Vienna host some of the greatest (or evil) thinkers of the time, but it was also home to many famous composers — from Beethoven, walking lost in musical thought through the Vienna Woods, to "Waltz King" Johann Strauss, who kept Vienna's 300 ballrooms spinning during the city's 19th-century belle époque.